geosp/hello_brain/README.tex.md

 ## Examples

-In the [examples] (https://github.com/geosp/hello_brain/tree/master/src/examples) you can find several examples using the [Brain.JS](https://brain.js.org) framework to create and train neural networks.
+In the [examples](https://github.com/geosp/hello_brain/tree/master/src/examples) directory you can find several examples using the [Brain.JS](https://brain.js.org) framework to create and train neural networks.